Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

 \section{Open Challenges}

-Despite remarkable advancements in large language models that have silently solved many previously formidable AI obstacles—such as understanding physical rules of the real world, generating human-like text, extending context memory length, and demonstrating creativity—significant challenges persist specifically in multi-turn interactions that limit their robustness, reliability, and alignment with user expectations.
-While earlier sections of this survey have reviewed common multi-turn tasks and discussed state-of-the-art methods aimed at improving performance, it is crucial to recognize that existing approaches fall short of addressing all complexities comprehensively.
-As illustrated in Figure \ref{fig:challenges}, we systematically categorize these open challenges into six major areas: Context Understanding, Complex Reasoning, Adaptation \& Learning, Evaluations, and Ethical \& Safety Issues, each with their associated sub-challenges.
-By highlighting these critical limitations and under-explored areas, we aim to guide future research efforts and encourage the development of LLM multi-turn systems that can maintain coherence, context-awareness, adaptability, and ethical soundness over prolonged interactions.
+Despite rapid progress in large language models, significant challenges persist in multi-turn interaction settings that limit robustness, reliability, and alignment with user expectations.
+While earlier sections of this survey reviewed common task families and improvement strategies, existing approaches still fall short of addressing the full complexity of sustained interaction.
+As illustrated in Figure~\ref{fig:challenges}, we organize these open challenges into five major areas: Context Understanding, Complex Reasoning, Adaptation \& Learning, Evaluations, and Ethical \& Safety Issues, together with their associated sub-challenges.
+By highlighting these critical limitations and under-explored areas, we aim to guide future research toward LLM systems that remain coherent, context-aware, adaptive, and ethically sound over prolonged interactions.